tj/mad-pages/node.http.md

 And Node does not check whether Content-Length and the length of the body which has been transmitted are equal or not.

+### response.setTimeout(msecs, callback)

+* `msecs` {Number}
+* `callback` {Function}

+Sets the Socket's timeout value to `msecs`.
+If a callback is provided, then it is added as a listener on the `'timeout'` event on the response object.

+If no `'timeout'` listener is added to the request, the response, or the server, then sockets are destroyed when they time out.
+If you assign a handler on the request, the response, or the server's `'timeout'` events, then it is your responsibility to handle timed out sockets.

 ### response.statusCode

-When using implicit headers (not calling `response.writeHead()` explicitly), this property controls the status code that will be send to the client when the headers get flushed.
+When using implicit headers (not calling [response.writeHead()][] explicitly), this property controls the status code that will be sent to the client when the headers get flushed.

 Example: